confluentinc/ksql/design-proposals/klip-61-bootstrapped-table-subscriptions.md

 console.
 We will then save this offset and start the pull query, which can now take as long as needed since we have already saved the latest offset.
 Once the pull query finishes and returns the current state, we can now begin the subscription and supply the saved offset as the starting subscription token to the push query in order to receive any future changes.

+One limitation of this design is that there is a race condition between getting the latest offsets in the ksqlDB output topic and executing the pull query, since the pull query can possibly see new data.
+This can result in "time travel" once the subscription starts since we may return older results that the pull query has already returned until we catch up.

 ## Test plan